Batman’s Involvement In ‘Wonder Woman’ Confirmed And Detailed

-Ever since Wonder Woman went into production, there has been increasing speculation that Ben Affleck’s Batman will appear in the film in some guise.
+Ever since Wonder Woman went into production there has been increasing speculation that Ben Affleck’s Batman will appear in the film in some guise.
 But while those involved with Wonder Woman actually stopped short of confirming the presence of the Caped Crusader in the film, one of the crew from the blockbuster did reveal that Bruce Wayne will play a key part in the film.

 Project Liaison Anna Obropta made this revelation to Cinema Blend during a set visit to the blockbuster during its production.
-Anna Obropta explained that while Wonder Woman mostly unfolds during the First World War, it actually starts after the events of Batman v Superman: Dawn Of Justice.
+Anna Obropta explained that while Wonder Woman mostly unfolds during the First World War it actually starts after the events of Batman v Superman: Dawn Of Justice.
 The opening scene shows Wonder Woman living in Paris, which is when she receives a package from none other than Bruce Wayne.

 Upon seeing this photograph, which also includes Steve Trevor (Chris Pine), Charlie (Ewen Bremner), Chief (Eugene Brave Rock), and Sameer (Said Taghmaoui), Wonder Woman starts reminiscing about her time in the First World War, which is when the narrative for the blockbuster truly kicks in.